corda/corda/docs/source/corda-configuration-file.rst

 trustStorePassword
   The password to unlock the Trust store file (``<workspace>/certificates/truststore.jks``) containing the Corda network root certificate.
   This is the non-secret value for the development certificates automatically generated during the first node run.

-  *Important:* Longer term these keys will be managed in secure hardware devices. ???
-(Is it for OS?)

   *Default:* trustpass